cvalenzuela/A-Birds-Plan-to-Fly/readme.md

 Using physical wireless objects, birds are generated and animated in realtime.
 Each bird is created based on a image sent via text message.

-## Development
+## More Information

+<iframe src="https://player.vimeo.com/video/200236664" width="740" height="460" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-A full documentation of the project is [here](http://itp.3laab.com/2016/11/30/tacto-final/)
+More documentation of the project is [here](http://itp.3laab.com/2016/11/30/tacto-final/)

 ## Libraries used